 It hasn't been easy being cooped up indoors since the Polish government introduced restrictions to try and limit the spread of the Coronavirus, however, as the measures are gradually being eased, it's once again possible to get out into the world and enjoy some forms of leisure.
 Finally, there's going to be more to do than simply go out for short walks - something that kids will no doubt be delighted about!
-It's worth noting that as of Saturday 30 May, restrictions on wearing face masks outdoors and indoors are no longer be necessary, so long as social distancing of 2m can be maintained - if this isn't possible, like in public transport, then covering your nose/mouth is a must!
-Furthermore, as of Saturday 06 June, cinemas, theatres, operas, fitness centres and amusement parks will re-open under a strict sanitary regime - only half of available seats will be occupied at cultural and entertainment venues, with people to be kept 2m apart and being obliged to wear masks.
+It's worth noting that as of Saturday 15 May, restrictions on wearing face masks outdoors are no longer necessary, so long as social distancing of 2m can be maintained - if this isn't possible, like in public transport, then covering your nose/mouth is a must!
+Furthermore, as of Saturday 29 May, cinemas, theatres, operas, fitness centres and amusement parks re-opened under a strict sanitary regime - only half of available seats will be occupied at cultural and entertainment venues, with people to be kept 2m apart and being obliged to wear masks.
 It's a small price to pay, and a price tag we won't argue with.

 We're all beginning to breathe a cautious sigh of relief, and we truly hope everyone will be able to enjoy what Warsaw has to offer to families with kids.
 With the new measures in mind, we also understand that there will still be an air of apprehension hanging over the city, maybe people still feeling uncomfortable about being in areas full of people.
 After so long of being encouraged to remain indoors, binge-watching films and TV series, we doubt there will be hoards rushing to a cinema to be cooped up indoors again!
 We've provided a bunch of recommendations on what to do in the city with the kids, with a heavy emphasis on outdoor activities, but if you choose to go to indoor venues like museums or entertainment centres, before you go, we fully recommend checking that they are open (some have chosen to remain closed for now) and what restrictions or sanitation measures they have in place!